-This course provides an introductory overview of a broad range of practical skills including analytical development, quality control. general mechanics, network administration, team building, painting, construction, animal husbandry, and more.

-MI 406 Missionary Education
+This course provides an introductory overview of a broad range of practical skills including analytical development, quality control, general mechanics, network administration, team building, painting, construction, animal husbandry, and more.
+One semester, two hours MI 406 Missionary Education

 A study of the practical methods of reaching people on the mission field by means of the local church.
 The duties of the missionary as an administrator, including church finances, church planting, and pastoral duties, are covered.